it's your festival to enjoy as you please...

 if you want to buy, there's an unrivalled selection of medieval instruments and musical accessories from the Instrument Makers, plus music books, CDs and some incomparable festival souvenirs from the Festival Desk.

 and if you want to help there are free places available for volunteer Stewards, and lots of chances to help out on a more informal basis.
-Being a Steward offers the chance to attend for free - we ask for 20 hours of work between Thursday afternoon and Monday morning but you get two free concerts/workshops in return as well as other benefits.
+Being a Steward offers the chance to attend for free - we ask for 20 hours of work between Thursday afternoon and Monday morning but you get a free Festival Pass along with other benefits.
 Get in touch to find out more

 food and drink

 You can choose from:

 The Bolton Castle Tea Room, open 10am-5pm each day

 Our festival Breakfast Bar, open around 8am-10am on Friday, Saturday and Sunday